shinyscorpion/task_bunny/README.md

 - We use Docker based deployment and each deploy is immutable and disposable.
 - Relatively new to Elixir/Erlang so we don't want to change our infrastructure drastically yet.
 - Need some background processes that access to various internal/external systems around the world.
-We want to controll concurrency and retry interval and see failed processes.
+We want to control concurrency and retry interval and see failed processes.

 ## Project status and versioning